Sharipat/Startop-ChatBot-Project/README.md

 ### Adding Features

-You can add new features or modify existing ones by updating the component logic in `ChatBotSimpleApi.tsx`.
+You can add new features or modify existing ones by updating the component logic in `ChatBotSimpleApi`.
 For example, to add new buttons or change the layout, update the JSX structure within the `return` statement.

 ## License